-The iPhone since its release has become one of the most popular smarthones ever to hit the market.
+Since its release, the iPhone has become one of the most popular smartphones ever to hit the market.
 It has powerful hardware, a vivid display, and modern iOS software.
-The combination of all three attributes has made the iPhone not only the most popular handset but also one of the best selling in the market.
+The combination of all three attributes has made the iPhone not only the most popular handset, but also one of the best-selling in the market.

 Although the iPhone is as powerful as it can get, it also suffers from several issues.
-One such issue, and a lot of iPhone users are complaining about this, is getting the error “This accessory may not be supported” when charging the handset.
+One such issue, about which many iPhone users complain, is receiving the error, “This accessory may not be supported,” when charging the handset.

-If you yourself have encountered this error and are wondering how to fix this issue, read on to find several solutions and fixes you can take.
+If you have encountered this error and are wondering how to fix the issue, read on to discover several solutions and fixes you can implement.

-No need to buy a new cable.
-If you happen to have an iPad or an iPod Touch, the cable that came with these devices will do.
-Plug the new cable to the power socket and charge your iPhone.
-Check if you are still getting the same error.
+There is no need to buy a new cable.
+If you happen to have an iPad or an iPod Touch, the cable that came with these devices will suffice.
+Plug the new cable into the power socket and charge your iPhone.
+Check if you are still receiving the same error.
 If not, well and good.
-If you are, move on to the next step.
+If you are, proceed to the next step.

-Use a wood or plastic toothpick to clean the dirt and lint out of the charging cable or charging port.
+Use a wooden or plastic toothpick to clean the dirt and lint out of the charging cable or charging port.
 You can also use an old toothbrush for this purpose.

 Connect the charging cable to your iPhone.
 Once the error message appears, simply dismiss or ignore it.
 Then, switch your iPhone to Airplane Mode.
-Next, turn your iPhone off.
-Wait for two minutes then turn it back on.
-The error message will no longer come up.
+Next, turn off your iPhone.
+Wait for two minutes, then turn it back on.
+The error message will no longer appear.

-If you are charging your iPhone via the USB port in your computer, the said port may not be able to provide enough power to charge the handset.
-Not all USB ports deliver the same amount of power so if you encounter this error message, it’s time to look for a different power source.
+If you are charging your iPhone via the USB port on your computer, the said port may not be able to provide enough power to charge the handset.
+Not all USB ports deliver the same amount of power, so if you encounter this error message, it’s time to look for a different power source.

-If “This Accessory May Not be Supported” shows up because of a software bug or glitch, a simple restart usually fixes the problem.
+If the message “This Accessory May Not Be Supported” appears due to a software bug or glitch, a simple restart usually fixes the problem.

 - Press and hold the power button (and one of the volume buttons at the same time, for iPhone X), then slide the Turn Off slider.

-- Wait 10-30 seconds and hold the power button to turn the device on.
+- Wait 10-30 seconds, then hold the power button to turn the device on.

 Once the device is on, try connecting your accessory again.
-Additionally, make sure you update iDevice’s iOS version to the latest one (Go to Settings > General > Software Update).
+Additionally, make sure you update your iDevice’s iOS version to the latest one (go to Settings > General > Software Update).